brettscott/gocrud/README.md

 1.  ------- POST /api/<entity>  ---------------->
             JSON

-2. Unmarshal JSON into "Record"
+2. Unmarshal JSON into "Client_Record"

-3. Iterate over record and place into "bson.M{}"
+3. Iterate over "Client_Record" and place into "bson.M{}"

 4.                                              ------------- Persist in DB -------------->
                                                               "bson.M{}" into Mongo